 Civil unrest is rare in Norway.

-Monitor the news and plan your movements to avoid any possible or actual protests and demonstrations.
+Monitor the news and plan your movements to avoid any protests and demonstrations.
 If you are in an area affected by unrest, follow the advice of local authorities.

 Serious crime is rare in Norway, but sexual assaults against foreigners have occurred.
+Violent and weapons-related crimes can occur in areas where criminal gangs operate, such as parts of eastern Oslo.
 Petty crime, such as pickpocketing and bag snatching, is increasingly common, especially during the peak tourist season (May to September).
+Thieves often work together and use various ploys to distract the attention of tourists.

 - Avoid walking alone in isolated locations, such as parks, particularly at night.

-- Take care of your personal belongings, particularly in crowded areas and locations frequented by tourists, such as airports, train stations, hotel lobbies and restaurants.
+- Be particularly careful with your valuables in crowded areas and locations frequented by tourists, such as airports, train stations, hotel lobbies and restaurants.

 By law, when driving: